edbort/code-challenge/README.md

 ### Database Queries

-Making requests that will respond using database queries the test take arround 05 minutes and 12 seconds.
+Making requests that will respond using database queries, it takes arround 05 minutes and 12 seconds.

 ![image2](https://github.com/edbort/code-challenge/blob/master/stress-test/db-test-01.png?raw=true)

 ![image2](https://github.com/edbort/code-challenge/blob/master/stress-test/db-test-02.png?raw=true)

+### Memcache Queries

+Making requests that will respond using memcache queries, it takes only 18 seconds.
+It was more than 15 times faster.